Quick and Simple Phonemic Awareness Lesson Plans for the Year

 I tell my students that these 5-10 minutes are the MOST IMPORTANT part of our day.
 Because it truly is!
 Daily repetition and practice of phonemic awareness is a must starting in Kindergarten.

-Grab these done-for-you daily phonemic awareness lessons on TPT here!
+Grab these done-for-you daily phonemic awareness lesson plans here!

-It took me a lot of time to plan out a phonemic awareness lesson, and trying to come up with words on the spot didn't work.
-That's why I created these quick and simple daily lessons that you can just print and go.
-This printable Phonemic Awareness Lesson Plans bundle includes 40 weeks of done-for-you phonemic awareness lesson plans that you can just print and go!
-It cycles through 25 phonemic awareness skills that are developmentally appropriate for Kindergarten or First Grade.
-Attach it to a clipboard and keep it where you teach your phonics lesson.
-Each week, you can just switch it out for the next week's lessons.
-You can find these warm-ups for Kindergarten and First Grade below.
+Planning a phonemic awareness lesson used to take me so much time, and coming up with words on the spot just wasn’t effective.
+That’s why I created these quick and easy daily lessons that are ready to use—just print and go!
+This Phonemic Awareness Lesson Plans bundle includes 40 weeks of pre-made, done-for-you lessons that are perfect for Kindergarten and First Grade.
+The bundle covers 25 key phonemic awareness skills, all developmentally appropriate for young learners.
+Simply attach it to a clipboard and keep it handy during your phonics lessons.
+Each week, swap out the previous lessons for the new ones.
+Check out these warm-ups for Kindergarten and First Grade below!

 Teaching Virtually?
 Make sure to check out the Phonemic Awareness Boom Cards Bundle for extra practice!
 These Boom Cards are designed to be independent practice your students can do without your help after they are able to do each skill successfully.
 It helps connect phonemic awareness skills to phonics.